Direct air capture

 Purchase targets

-We are also looking for earlier-stage companies with novel, potentially breakthrough approaches that are addressing the following innovation areas:
+We are also looking for earlier-stage companies with novel, potentially breakthrough approaches that address the target innovation areas outlined here.
+If you think your organization could be a good fit for Frontier's Innovation program, please apply below.